TimPigden/TimPigden.github.io/_pages/zio-http4s/zio-http4s-part3.md

 This has suddenly got rather more complicated.

 Our App is extended with AuthenticationMiddleware, which means our types line up.

-Next we need to define an Environment that includes Authenticator.
-In addition it needs Clock because this supplies Timer which is needed by the http4s server (implicitly provided via *import zio.interop.catz._*).

 We create the new hello2Service instance of the right type parameterisation.